 - Lighter or heavier – if this is an unusually strong change then please contact a doctor as soon as you can

 You should not be taking Ezinelle if you are pregnant, but if you do it should not harm the baby.

 If you are breastfeeding and you take Ezinelle then the medicine might appear in the breastmilk you are feeding your child.
-This might not harm the baby but you can always wait until after breastfeeding if you have any concerns.
+This might not harm the baby but there is limited evidence available so it is best to discuss with a doctor if you require emergency contraception.
 After taking Ezinelle, try and avoid any more breastfeeding for the next 8 hours.

 You should talk to a doctor or pharmacist before using Ezinelle if you are:

 - Are planning to have a child